District Heights–Seat Pleasant Line

-The District Heights–Seat Pleasant Line, designated Route V14, is a daily bus route operated by the Washington Metropolitan Area Transit Authority between the Deanwood station of the Orange Line of the Washington Metro and Penn Mar Shopping Center in District Heights.
-The line operates every 20–30 minutes during the rush hour, 60 minutes during weekday middays, and 60 minutes on the weekends.
-V14 trips are roughly 40–45 minutes long.
+The District Heights–Seat Pleasant Line, designated Route V14, was a daily bus route operated by the Washington Metropolitan Area Transit Authority between the Deanwood station of the Orange and Silver Lines of the Washington Metro and Penn Mar Shopping Center in District Heights.
+The line operated every 20–30 minutes during the rush hour, 60 minutes during weekday middays, and 60 minutes on the weekends.
+V14 trips were roughly 40–45 minutes long.

 Background

-Route V14 operates daily between Deanwood station and Penn Mar Shopping Center.
-Select trips are also operated between Penn Mar Shopping Center and Addison Road station only.
-The route provides service inside multiple neighborhoods to various Metrorail stations.
+Route V14 operated daily between Deanwood station and Penn Mar Shopping Center.
+Select trips were also operated between Penn Mar Shopping Center and Addison Road station only.
+The route provided service inside multiple neighborhoods to various Metrorail stations.

-Route V14 currently operates out of Landover division.
+Route V14 operated out of Landover division.

 History

 Routes V14 and V15 were created as brand new Metrobus Routes to provide alternative Metrobus service between the newly opened Addison Road station & Penn Mar Shopping Center on January 4, 1981, when the V12 was shortened to operate between Addison Road and Potomac Avenue stations only.
 The main difference was that the V14 and V15 would mostly operate along Addison Road, Central Avenue, Suffolk Avenue, Walker Mill Road and other various streets instead of operating straight along Pennsylvania Avenue.
 While V14 would be the primary Metrobus Route on the line that operate throughout most of the day, route V15 would only operate during the weekday peak-hours only.